Litvinv1/Flight-Simulator-Project-/README.md

 This project is Interpreter for a FlightGear flight simulator.
 The program connects to the simulator and flys the aircraft based on the user's command that provide from the "fly.txt".

 ## Prerequisites:
-Linux environment to run the code. clion program for the code in c++.
+-Linux environment to run the code.
+-clion program for the code in c++.

 ## Installing Instructions:
 1. Download and install the simulator to your computer - https://www.flightgear.org/download/